WHO WE ARE

 These terms and conditions (“Terms and Conditions”) govern the relationship between The Ford Chope Group, Inc. d/b/a BOOST Journeys (“BOOST” and/or “we/us/our”) and you, the purchaser and/or traveler (“Client” and “passenger” and “you/your”).
 By planning travel with BOOST, you agree to be bound by these terms and acknowledge that BOOST acts solely as a booking agent for disclosed principal supplier tour operators, cruise lines, hotels, airlines, air charters, bus companies, ground transportation, boat purveyors or owners, and other independent contractors providing accommodations, transportation, and other services (“Supplier(s)”) and is not the source or provider of the travel services.
 These terms include warranties and disclaimers and exclusions of liability and may restrict your rights and remedies and provide protection to BOOST.

-You warrant that you are at least 18 years of age and possess the legal authority to enter into this Agreement and to make travel bookings with BOOST.
-You agree to be financially responsible for all of your travel bookings made on behalf of yourself and any member of your traveling party and warrant that all information supplied by you on behalf of yourself, members of your household, or others for whom you are authorized to transact business with us is true and accurate.
+You warrant that you are at least 18 years of age and possess the legal authority to enter into this Agreement and to make travel bookings with BOOST Journeys.
+You agree to be financially responsible for all your travel bookings made on behalf of yourself and any member of your traveling party and warrant that all information supplied by you on behalf of yourself, members of your household, or others for whom you have authorized to transact business with us is true and accurate.
 You agree that you will only make legitimate reservations or purchases with BOOST and its Suppliers, and acknowledge that, without limitation, any speculative, false, or fraudulent reservation is prohibited.
 All bookings are accepted by BOOST as agent for the travel Suppliers on your itinerary.
-Separate Supplier terms and conditions will apply to your reservation and purchase of travel-related goods and services that you select, and you understand and agree to abide by the terms and conditions of purchase imposed by any Supplier that you have selected as a service provider on an itinerary you have approved.
+Separate Supplier terms and conditions may apply to your reservation and purchase of travel-related goods and services that you select, and you understand and agree to abide by the terms and conditions of purchase imposed by any Supplier that you have selected as a service provider on an itinerary you have approved.

 2. PAYMENTS AND CANCELLATIONS

-You shall be completely responsible for all charges, fees, duties, taxes, and assessments arising out of your travel bookings through BOOST.
+You shall be completely responsible for all charges, fees, duties, taxes, and assessments arising out of your travel bookings through BOOST Journeys.
 By submitting a credit card authorization form to BOOST, you agree to allow BOOST to use your payment method to purchase travel products from our Suppliers on your behalf.
 EXCEPTING IN CASES OF FRAUD, YOU AGREE NOT TO FILE ANY DISPUTE WITH YOUR BANK OR CREDIT CARD COMPANY TO AVOID OR VIOLATE ANY BOOKING TERMS AND CONDITIONS OF BOOST OR ITS SUPPLIERS, INCLUDING CANCELLATIONS OR CHANGES OF ITINERARY OR ARRANGEMENTS FOR REASONS BEYOND THE CONTROL OF BOOST OR ITS SUPPLIERS.
 IF YOU ATTEMPT TO CHARGEBACK, REVERSE OR RECOLLECT A PREVIOUSLY AUTHORIZED TRIP PAYMENT, BOOST RESERVES THE RIGHT TO COLLECT ALL ADDITIONAL COSTS, FEES AND EXPENSES ASSOCIATED WITH SUCH CHARGEBACK, REVERSAL OR RECOLLECTION, INCLUDING, WITHOUT LIMITATION, ATTORNEY FEES.
 All payments for travel are due prior to departure according to each Supplier’s terms and conditions of booking.
 You understand that failure to make final payment or any violation of a

 Supplier’s conditions of purchase may result in cancellation of your reservations, in your being denied access to any flights, tours, hotels, cruises, or other travel services, or in your forfeiting any monies paid for your reservations.
 In some cases, there is NO REFUND once a booking is made and under deposit.
 You may not be entitled to a refund if you change or cancel your travel plans after confirmation of a booking.
 All cancellation requests must be sent to BOOST in writing.
 As a result of cancellation, BOOST's and third-party Supplier’s cancellation penalties will apply.
 Cancellation fees will be charged to the credit card or other payment method you authorized to pay for travel services or deducted from the Supplier’s refund.